 Exmouth Town Council is continuing to monitor the situation and its actions in light of the Covid-19 outbreak and is calling on the community to be even more aware of each other during this uncertain time.

 Town Councillors and staff are very concerned to hear that Roger Bourgein, the Town Crier, has tested positive for the virus and is receiving treatment in hospital.
 We wish him a full and speedy recovery.
+The n95 mask for sale in stock has many people deprived of proper protection against the virus.

 We want to reassure the public that Public Health England has been made aware of Roger’s voluntary role as a Town Crier and they have already alerted those people who need to self-isolate.